 For something brighter and more energy-efficient, especially for large-scale applications, there’s LED (Light Emitting Diode).
 These displays are made of many tiny lights, making them ideal for outdoor signs that need to be seen in daylight.
 Finally, OLED (Organic Light Emitting Diode) is a premium option where each pixel produces its own light.
 This results in incredible color accuracy and contrast, allowing for thinner and even flexible screens.
 Each digital signage display has its own set of advantages depending on your project.

-Indoor vs. Outdoor Solutions
+Choosing Your Setting: Indoor vs. Outdoor Displays

 Where you plan to install your digital sign is a critical factor.
 Indoor displays are designed for the controlled climate of a retail store, lobby, or office.
 They have appropriate brightness levels for indoor lighting and are typically sleeker in design.
 While they are built for commercial use, they aren’t meant to handle the elements.